Futog: Culture and media

 The village is home to the Cultural-Informative Centre “Mladost”, Tambura Orchestra, Folklore Assembly, Town library “Jovan Jovanović Zmaj”, galleries, etc.There is a Radio "Futog" at 97,5 and 99,5 MHz FM and Radio "Srna" at 91,90 MHz FM.
 The village is also famous for Bojana Kozomora (ex)Kovačević and Zorica Tepić Andrić.

 Education

 There are two primary schools: “Desanka Maksimović” and “Miroslav Antić”.
 There is also a secondary Agricultural Boarding School.
 The first school in the town was established in 1707.

 Sport

 There is a Sport Hall Futog in the village.
-Football clubs in the town are OFK “Futog” and FK “Metalac-Asco Vidak”, there is also fight club “Faraon”, volleyball clubs OKK “Futog” and "RFU", and handball club RK “Metalac”.
+Football clubs in the town are OFK “Futog” and FK “Metalac-Asco Vidak”, there is also fight club “Faraon”, volleyball clubs OKK “Futog” and "RFU", handball club RK “Metalac”, and basketball club KK "Futog".